Purple Line (Maryland): Early studies, public debate, design

 The "Purple Line" has been the name of two different transit proposals.
-In 1994, John J. Corley Jr., an architect with Harry Weese Associates (which designed the Washington Metro system) proposed a multibillion-dollar Metro line around the 64 mi Capital Beltway.
+In 1994, John J. Corley Jr., an architect with Harry Weese Associates (which designed the Washington Metro system), proposed a multibillion-dollar Metro line around the 64 mi Capital Beltway.
 This would have served as a "ring" line, connecting suburb to suburb and complementing the existing Metro lines, which radiate from Washington.
-(See Rapid transit#Network topologies.)
-In 1998, the Beltway Purple Line received considerable political support from Montgomery County Executive Douglas M. Duncan and Governor Parris Glendening, which was a $10 billion, 30 mi line from National Harbor to Montgomery Mall.
+(See Rapid transit § Network topologies.)
+In 1998, Montgomery County Executive Douglas M. Duncan and Governor Parris Glendening voiced support for the proposed Beltway Purple Line, a $10 billion, 30 mi line from National Harbor to Montgomery Mall.

-In 1987, after CSX expressed a desire to abandon the Georgetown Branch rail line, Maryland leaders immediately started planning to repurpose it for transit and a hiking trail.
-The idea of adapting the railroad for a transit line dated back at least as far as 1970, when such a use was included in the October 1970 Master Plan for the Bethesda-Chevy Chase Planning Area.
-Montgomery County purchased its portion of the railroad right-of-way from CSX in 1988 and in 1989 budgeted $107 million to build a trolley between Bethesda and Silver Spring and a pair of trails between Silver Spring and the District.
+In 1987, after CSX expressed a desire to abandon the Georgetown Branch rail line, Maryland leaders began planning to repurpose it for transit and a hiking trail.
+The idea of adapting the railroad for a transit line dated at least to October 1970, when it appeared in a Master Plan for the Bethesda-Chevy Chase Planning Area.
+Montgomery County purchased its portion of the railroad right-of-way from CSX in 1988 and the following year budgeted $107 million to build a trolley between Bethesda and Silver Spring and a pair of trails between Silver Spring and the District.

-Eventually, this proposal came known as the "Inner Purple Line" to distinguish it from the "Beltway Purple Line".
+Eventually, this proposal came to be known as the "Inner Purple Line" to distinguish it from the "Beltway Purple Line".
 By 2001, the "Beltway Purple Line" proposal had been abandoned as too costly and the name was attached to the Bethesda to line.